Moderocky/Whilezie/README.md

 1. Logic (not, and, or, xor, implication)
 2. (Positive) addition, subtraction, multiplication, division
 3. Deep-tree equality, number-kind test

+## While-in-While

+I wanted to create <em>WHILE</em>-evaluation in <em>WHILE</em>.

+### Instruction Set

+I stuck to the simplest possible program representation.

+1. A program is a list of instructions.
+2. Each instruction is a three-address list.
+3. The first element in an instruction is a numerical operation code corresponding to the instruction.
+4. The interpretation of the following elements depends on the instruction.

+Theoretically, it is not very difficult to represent any <em>WHILE</em> program as three-address code.
+This is essentially what the model stage of my compiler does, and doing it in <em>WHILE</em> itself is no different.
+The only minor difference between _Java_ bytecode and three-address code is that bytecodes take up a variable number of slots, whereas the three-address code is a fixed number.
+I have cheated slightly in that, rather than jumping to subroutines within the instruction set, I simply call the evaluator with a sub-instruction.

+The operation codes are displayed below.
+1. while <expr> <stmt>
+2. read <index> nil
+3. write <index> <expr>
+4. cons <expr> <expr>
+5. hd <expr> nil
+6. tl <expr> nil
+7. (tuple) <stmt> <stmt>

+### Evaluation

+1. Variables are indexed numerically in a **register** list
+2. A two-element stack is used to hold values.

 ## References